ieco-lab/scariR/vignettes/000_README_vignettes.txt

 v0- initial version- in sandbox/vignettes_old
 v1- in sandbox/vignettes_old
 v2- creates the v2 of the regional_invaded_model in maxent/models.
-Removed gridSearch and used model settings from global instead. v3- creates the v3 of the regional_invaded model in maxent/models
+Removed gridSearch and used model settings from global instead. v3- creates the v3 of the regional_invaded model in maxent/models.
+In sandbox/vignettes_old v4- creates the v4 of the regional_invaded model in maxent/models. reverted to regional background method that uses entire eastern USA background area